coq/coq/INSTALL.md

 Build and Installation Procedure
 --------------------------------

-Coq offers the choice of two build systems, an experimental one based on [Dune](https://github.com/ocaml/dune), and the standard makefile-based one.
+Coq will build all the OCaml parts using Dune; for `.vo` files, Coq offers the choice of two build systems: an experimental one based on [Dune](https://github.com/ocaml/dune), and a makefile-based one [similar to `coq_makefile`].

 Please see [INSTALL.make.md](dev/doc/INSTALL.make.md) for build and installation instructions using `make`.
 If you wish to experiment with